equinor/lighthouse-client/src/Core/Client/Readme.md

 The main hart of the project portal.

-## Global Context
+## The Client

-Provides the main content and helps orchestrating the howl client.
-Built on React Atom / Atom wrapped in a `createClient`.
-This function creates an instance of the client and
+By providing appManifests and appGroups the `createClient` function will orchestrate creation of the client

 ```TS